nodejs/node/doc/api/net.md

 [`socket.connect()`][] take a `path` parameter to identify IPC endpoints.

 On Unix, the local domain is also known as the Unix domain.
-The path is a filesystem pathname.
+The path is a file system pathname.
 It gets truncated to an OS-dependent length of `sizeof(sockaddr_un.sun_path) - 1`.
 Typical values are 107 bytes on Linux and 103 bytes on macOS.
 If a Node.js API abstraction creates the Unix domain socket, it will unlink the Unix domain socket as well.
 For example,